wcp-public-team/microservices-lab/README.md

 Click on the hamburger menu and click on `DevOps`.
 Click on your toolchain, then click on the Orion Web IDE tile.

 You should now be back in the web editor.
-Right click on the `servers` directory and create a new file named `plan.js`.
+Right click on the `server` directory and create a new file named `plan.js`.

 Copy and paste the code below into the file.